DaniloMarchesani/DaniloMarchesani/README.md

-# :man-surfing: Danilo Marchesani
+# 🏄‍♂️ Danilo Marchesani

-**`Digital Craftman (Developer / Creator)`**
+**`Digital Craftman (Front End developer)`**

 ## :technologist: About me
-I'm a full-stack developer, where I mostly worked on projects based on the React framework and NodeJs projects.
+I'm a Software Engineer, where I mostly worked on projects based on the React framework and NodeJs projects.
 I started my journey 3 years ago by attending a training course where I had the opportunity to deepen my knowledge of:
 - OOP
 - design patterns